geotools/geotools/docs/user/library/main/filter.rst

 * Filters.removeFilter(Filter, Filter)
 * Filters.removeFilter(Filter, Filter, boolean)

-  Used to seperate out a child from the provided filter.
+  Used to separate out a child from the provided filter.

   Much like *and* and *or* above these methods return a modified filter.